seanleong339/tp/docs/DeveloperGuide.md

     Expected: No applicant will be added.
 An error message with the correct command usage will be shown.

     3. Test case: `addapplicant n/Rick Sanchez j/2 nric/S2344567D p/98765432 e/rick@mort.com a/311, Jurong Ave 2, #08-19 d/2022-03-21 t/lab-trained`
-    Expected: No applicant will be added as command includes a field that should be added by editapplicant.
+    Expected: No applicant will be added as command includes a field (j/) that should be added by editapplicant.
 An error message detailing the error and how to use the command will be shown.
+       Other incorrect fields to try are `q/` and `i/`.

+### Adding a Job
+1. Adding a Job to the application

+    1. Test case: `addjob jt/Devops Engineer c/Ebiz Pte Ltd a/59 Hougang Road Blk 38 q/Bachelors in Computer Science pos/ft sal/3000-4000 `
+        Expected: A Job listing for Devops Engineer, including all the included information in the command above, will be added to the Job list.
+        The job status will always be vacant by default.

+    2. Test case: `addjob jt/Devops Engineer a/59 Hougang Road Blk 38 q/Bachelors in Computer Science pos/ft sal/3000-4000 `
+        Expected: No Jobs will be added.
+The error message for wrong command format will be shown in the status window.

 ### Deleting a person